JakobJingleheimer/form5/README.md

 ### Native

-This package leverages as much native APIs as possible: HTML5's [Constraints Validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation), CSS variables, latest media queries and properties, etc. Anything that doesn't is as closely aligned and friendly as possible to any existing native APIs (with a couple small but personally frustrating exceptions—the lesser of two evils).
+This package leverages as many native APIs as possible: HTML5's [Constraints Validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation), CSS variables, latest media queries and properties, etc. Anything that doesn't is as closely aligned and friendly as possible to any existing native APIs (with a couple small but personally frustrating exceptions—the lesser of two evils).

 ### Performance